Melissa Reeves

 1.5 - 2 hours

 This workshop will discuss critical factors related non-suicidal self-injury (NSSI).
 Practical universal suggestions will be provided for addressing contagion and “rites of togetherness.”
 Participants will also better understand individual interventions for students engaging in episodic and repetitive NSSI; assessment instruments for assessing the functions and severity of NSSI; etiology of NSSI and developing intervention plans to include practical cognitive, affective, behavioral, biological, environmental, and psychological interventions.
 Strategies for talking to teachers and parents about NSSI will also be highlighted.
-Next Steps in Crisis Management Planning for Schools: Ensuring Seamless Recovery and Reunification Procedures
+School-based crisis prevention and intervention

 PREPaRE Workshop 1 - Comprehensive